The Protocols of the Elders of Zion: Krushevan and Nilus editions

 The Protocols were published at the earliest, in serialized form, from August 28 to September 7 (O.S.)
 1903, in Znamya, a Saint Petersburg daily newspaper, under Pavel Krushevan.
 Krushevan had initiated the Kishinev pogrom four months earlier.

-In 1905, Sergei Nilus published the full text of the Protocols in Chapter XII, the final chapter (pp. 305–417), of the second edition (or third, according to some sources) of his book, Velikoe v malom i antikhrist, which translates as "The Great within the Small: The Coming of the Anti-Christ and the Rule of Satan on Earth".
+In 1905, Sergei Nilus published the full text of the Protocols in Chapter XII, the final chapter (pp. 305–417), of the second edition (or third, according to some sources) of his book, Velikoe v malom i antikhrist, which translates as "The Great within the Small and the Antichrist".
 He claimed it was the work of the First Zionist Congress, held in 1897 in Basel, Switzerland.
 When it was pointed out that the First Zionist Congress had been open to the public and was attended by many non-Jews, Nilus changed his story, saying the Protocols were the work of the 1902–03 meetings of the Elders, but contradicting his own prior statement that he had received his copy in 1901: